noreenwu/serverless-flashcards/README.md

 and started up by doing ```npm install``` and ```npm start``` from the [frontend directory](https://github.com/noreenwu/serverless-flashcards/tree/main/frontend).
 The frontend allows you to create new flashcards in specified categories, and then to filter them by category, by mastery (learned or not), or both.
+Images can be uploaded and attached to each flashcard.

 The lambda endpoints are behind auth, which is set up on auth0.
 This means you can use a 3rd party, such as Google, to authenticate and use the app.